A time-frequency method for acoustic scattering with trapping

 The unknown function $\phi_\ell$ satisfies the following second-kind Fredholm equation on $L^2(\partial \Omega)$\cite[Ch.~11]{martinsson2019fast}:

-We choose to work with the so-combined field formulation rather than those based on only the single or double layer potential because this ensures that the problem is well-posed (there are no spurious resonances on $\mathbb{R}$).
+We choose to work with the ``combined field formulation'' rather than those based on only the single or double layer potential because this ensures that the problem is well-posed (there are no spurious resonances).

 A Nystr\"om discretization of~\eqref{eq:mixedBIE} of size $n$ leads to an $n \times n$ linear system that can be solved for the vector $\tilde{\phi}_\ell = ^T$, which we take as a representation of $\phi_\ell$.
 Here, $n$ grows linearly with the wave number $\kappa_\ell$.
 For smooth boundaries, we apply the Zeta correction quadrature scheme from~\cite{wu2021zeta}, which is designed to manage the singularity in the integrand of the integral operator in~\eqref{eq:U_int}.
 Modifications for nonsmooth boundaries are discussed in \Cref{sec:cornerdoms}.
-In this way, we compute and store representations for the set of density functions $\Phi = \{\phi_1, \phi_2, \ldots, \phi_m\}$.
+In this way, we compute and store representations for the set of density functions.

 In the second stage, vectors $\{b_\ell(\vec{x}) = \hat{U}(\vec{x},\omega_\ell)\}_{\ell = 1}^m$ are computed, where \hbox{$\vec{x} = ^T$}, by evaluating~\eqref{eq:U_int}.
 If the discretization of each contour integral in~\eqref{eq:U_int} requires $\leq n$ quadrature points, then the naive evaluation of each integral requires a matrix vector product with an $M \times n$ matrix.
 The total computational cost for all $b_\ell(\vec{x})$ is $\mathcal{O}(Mnm)$.
 However, this cost can be reduced to only $\mathcal{O}(m(M +n))$ by instead using the fast multipole method (FMM)~\cite{greengard1987fast}.